How the Individuals with Disabilities Education Act Affects Your Special Needs Child

 What you should know about IDEA and Section 504 regulations

-The federal government has put into place a number of Acts and laws designed to protect people with special needs and/or disabilities, and to ensure that all children have a chance to be successful in school.
+The federal government has put into place several Acts and laws designed to protect people with special needs and/or disabilities, and to ensure that all children have a chance to be successful in school.
 Under some of these laws, educators, administrators and even the state of Tennessee must ensure that students can access the right resources to help them.
 If your child has been denied access to these resources, or if you are a teacher whose students cannot learn because administrators have made it difficult or impossible for you to uphold the law, the Law Office of Perry A. Craft, PLLC is ready to help.
-Attorney Craft has spent almost 40 years giving a voice to the voiceless in and around Nashville.
-When you need an education lawyer who stand up for you, you need Perry Craft.
+Attorney Craft has spent more than 40 years giving a voice to the voiceless in and around Nashville.
+When you need an education lawyer who stands up for you, you need Perry A. Craft.

 How the laws differ